Hearty Ham Mac and Cheese Recipe

 - 2. For bread crumbs, pulse bread and cold butter in a food processor until crumbs are fine, about 20-25 pulses; set aside.

 - 3. Cook pasta according to package directions.
 Meanwhile, in a Dutch oven, melt butter over medium heat.
 Whisk in the garlic, water, mustard and cayenne for 30 seconds.
 Stir in flour until blended; cook and stir for 2-3 minutes or until golden brown.
-Gradually whisk in broth and milks.
+Gradually whisk in broth and milk.
 Cook and stir 4-5 minutes longer or until mixture begins to thicken.

 - 4. Remove from the heat; stir in the cheeses, salt and pepper.
 Drain pasta; add to cheese mixture.
 Fold in ham.
 Pour into prepared baking dish; sprinkle with bread crumbs.